jp64k/rookie/README.md

   - Instead now performs a network scan to automatically find the device and connects to it
   - Includes multi-device selection support (behavior designed for multiple devices, though only tested with a single device)
 - Updated the ADB button label and messages to better reflect the new logic and to provide clearer guidance during connection attempts
-- Increased speed of disabling Wireless ADB, reducing the time it takes to turn the feature off
+- Increased speed of 'Disable Wireless ADB' feature, reducing the time it takes to turn Wireless ADB off
 - Note: Wireless ADB still requires a one-time USB setup to run the `adb tcpip 5555` command.
 In testing, connections could not be established from Rookie (both in this build and in earlier 2.34) without enabling TCP/IP mode on the device

 ## Sideloading & Install Flow